 Winter (Dec-Feb) is another great season to go to Hualien as there’s less rain and less humidity.
 During these months, you can expect average temperatures between 20-25 °C.

 If you must visit in autumn (Sept – Nov), try to avoid the month of October.
 It is the wettest month with roughly 367mm of rainfall.

 Summer (Jun-Aug) is not a bad time to visit Hualien, but you should Hualien is hot and muggy during this season.
 July is the hottest month, and temperatures easily go above 30°C. Typhoon season also runs through summer in Taiwan, so remember to check the weather forecast before your trip.

 How to get to Hualien

-Only have one day to spend in Hualien?
-This Taroko Gorge Day Tour with Round-trip Flight from Taipei allows you to drop by some of the stunning trails in Taroko, visit Qingshui cliff and snack your way through the night market – all in less than 15 hours.
+Join a tour: If you only have one day in Hualien, this Taroko Gorge Day Tour with Round-trip Flight from Taipei will allow you to drop by some of the stunning trails in Taroko, visit Qingshui cliff, and snack your way through the night market – all in less than 15 hours.